akrumel/f.lux/examples/todo/README.md

 * TodoListProperty.js - specialized ArrayProperty for handling todos (acts like an Array)
 * TodoItem.react.js - component for display a single todo item
 * TodoProperty.js - specialized ObjectProperty for representing a todo item stored in the collection
 * TodoRootProperty.js - the root property for the store.
-You may find its use of the f.lux property life-cycle interesting.
 * Todos.react.js - the main UI component